Darkdreamnit/TestCamperrules/src/pages/blog/2022-04-13-what-is-crypto-currency.md

 Cryptocurrencies are becoming increasingly important because of:

-* how it enables new businesses and markets to grow
+* How it enables new businesses and markets to grow
-* how it provides the ability for anyone with internet access to transact with others anywhere in the world
+* How it provides the ability for anyone with internet access to transact with others anywhere in the world
-* how easy it is for anyone to participate, even through small purchases
+* How easy it is for anyone to participate, even through small purchases

 ## How can you invest in crypto currencies?